-Both our SENCos are fully qualified teachers with an accredited SENCo Award in compliance with the SEN Code of Practice 2015.
+Both our SENDCos are fully qualified teachers with an accredited SENDCo Award in compliance with the SEN Code of Practice 2015.
+The Assistant Head for SEND Kate Russell has a Masters in Special Educational Needs and a PG cert in Autism.

-We have visits from Speech and Language Therapists to provide support with the delivery of speech and language programmes.
+We have visits from Speech and Language Therapists to provide support with the delivery of speech and language programmes working alongside a Speech and Language Therapist Liz Colthard who works for the school.